TopRoupi/grey-hack-repo/README.md

 # todo list (in no particular order)

 add import feature to post scripts, upload a folder/zip in your computer and convert its .src files into a Fileable.
+(DONE)

 add a build/releases system to posts/fileable, to replace the script_v1.src script_v2.src in the posts files.
+(DONE)

 add a guild system.